 Skills Check Offs: Each skill must be accurate before the student can perform the skill in the clinical setting.
 Therefore, the student will be checked off on each skill.
 Some skills are checked off by students, others are checked off by an instructor.
 The skills check off labs are assigned labs and will be on Friday mornings per your course schedule.
 These are required skills check-offs.
 Student must score an 85 or higher on each skill, or remediation will be required.
 All remediation must be complete before student can perform the skill in the clinical setting.
 Grades for skills check-offs (except for BSCCL check-off) will not be recorded as part of the grade average, but will only be recorded for remediation purposes.
 If an 85 or above is not obtained, remediation will occur until a grade of 85 or better is reached.
 Remediation will be done by appointment with an instructor only and will be outside of normal course hours.
+NOTE: If Physical Assessment Skill needs remediation, and is not remediated with an 85 or higher prior to starting clinical, the student will be not be allowed to attend clinical and will receive a clinical absence for each clinical day missed until physical assessment is checked off with competency of 85 or greater.
 Each skill must have been passed with an 85 or better in order for the student to take the BSCCL (Basic Skills Critical Competency Lab) prior to course exit.

 Grading Skills Check Offs: Each skill has its own procedural objective, with some steps on the procedure having an asterisk, meaning it is a required step.
 The first missed asterisk will have a value of -5; all other asterisk steps will have a value of -10.
 Three (3) non-asterisk items will count as one asterisk.
 There may be opportunities during class to practice, but most of the practice for the student will come during the required Friday lab hours or on your own time outside of class.
 If a student misses a check off day, they will need to email the skills instructor within 48 hours to reschedule a time.

-BSCCL: This is a Basic Skills Clinical Competency Lab and is performed BEFORE the Final Exam.
+BSCCL: This is a Basic Skills Clinical Competency Lab and is performed BEFORE the Final Exam is scheduled.
 The student should be able to demonstrate all skills taught in this course.
-Each student will be required to perform Physical Assessment and 1 randomly chosen skill on the day of BSCCL.
+Each student will be required to perform Physical Assessment and 1 randomly chosen skill that has been demonstrated and performed during the course on the day of BSCCL.
 Student must score a grade of 85 or higher on each skill, or remediation will be required.
 The score or grade the student will receive will be calculated based on the number of asterisk items missed.
 The first missed asterisk will have a value of -5 points and each additional missed asterisk will have a value of -10 points.
 Three (3) non-asterisk items will count as one asterisk and be valued at -10 points.